 Of course, they must be used very carefully, thinking through all possible consequences.
 If you have doubts, it is best to consult with our specialist by creating a ticket to technical support https://cleantalk.org/my/support.

 Use the following instruction to remove some of the questions.

-1. You should enter the page with blacklist for a particular service:
+1. You should enter the page with blacklists for a particular service:

 You could do the following things on this page:

-2.1 You could allow or block the address you have entered by pressing buttons 2 or 3.
+2.1 You could allow or block the address you have entered by pressing buttons "Whitelist" or "Blacklist".

 2.2 A new advanced e-mail address mask is added.
 Symbol asterisk "*" means any set of characters.

 • email@example.com (all e-mail addresses with any set of characters after "name" will be blocked).